Ritvik19/Scrapers/README.md

 Just run any notebook to scrape the corresponding website,

-but first make sure that you have installed beautifulsoup4 library:
+but first make sure that you have got **beautifulsoup4** library installed:

 ```
 pip install beautifulsoup4